-I was born in beautiful San Antonio, TX in 1975, and grew up in the north Dallas sprawl of Richardson, TX.
-I wanted to be a studio artist, really I did, but decided the real money was in theater.
+Amanda was born in beautiful San Antonio, TX in 1975, and grew up in the north Dallas sprawl of Richardson, TX.
+She started out wanting to be a studio artist, but decided in 1996 to focus on designing costumes for theater.
 So while at the University of TX at Austin she changed from a BFA in studio art to a BA in Theater and Dance.
-In 2000 I moved to NYC.
-It is a hard place to live when you have no money.
-I decided to go back to school and got an MFA from the Yale School of Drama in costume design in 2004.
-I have mixed feelings about working in theater, but that is another story for another time.
-After graduation, with MFA in hand, I decided what I really wanted to do was be a studio artist.
-Now I do both.
-I currently live in New Haven, CT with my most awesome husband and cat.
-Most recently I have become a member of the Kehler Liddell Gallery in Westville, CT.
+In 2000, Amanda moved to NYC to design costumes professionally, and in 2001 began the MFA stage design program at the Yale School of Drama with a concentration in costume design, graduating in 2004.
+Now she does both costume design and studio art.
+Currently, Amanda lives in New Haven, CT with her husband and a cat.
+Most recently she has become a member of the Kehler Liddell Gallery in Westville, CT.

 To Contact Amanda, please write to firstname.lastname@example.org